 “How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!”

 -1 John 3:1

-This weekend, the world’s greatest female distance runners took to the streets of Beijing to compete in the Olympic women’s marathon.
+In the summer of 2008, the world’s greatest female distance runners took to the streets of Beijing to compete in the Olympic women’s marathon.
 U.S. representative and 2004 bronze medalist Deena Kastor was among the group and was expected to finish among the leaders of the race.
 However, just a few steps into mile 3, Kastor felt a “pop” in her foot, and she sank to the curb.
 She’d broken her foot, and her Olympic race was over.

 Think for a minute about her situation.
 She’d trained hard for years, she had the expectations of her country on her shoulders, she had personal ambitions to do well, and she only had one shot.
 But injuries were out of her control, and she will now have to mentally deal with what happened.